Raihan93-coder/HTB-writeups/dog/Writeup.md

 - Used this obtained creds to login to the webpage

 ## 🛜Step 4 (Web admin access)
-- As gained the web admin access used the CVE found in Backdrop CMS (Remote code exicution)
+- I gained the web admin access and used the CVE found in Backdrop CMS (Remote code exicution)
 - Uploaded this file into the webpage 👉 [shell.tar](./shell/shell.tar)
 - Then used the link "http://dog.htb/module/shell/shell.php?cmd=cat+%2f/etc/passwd"
 - Got 2 users jobert and johncusack

 ## 🌐Step 5 (Foothold)
-- Using the above optained username and the earlier password enter the system using ssh
+- Using the above obtained username and the earlier password enter the system using ssh
 - jobert (❎ failed)
 - johncusack (✅ success)
 - Did sudo -l and found that johncusack can run an application called bee